 - documents showing that you can pay your tuition, fees and living expenses, which can include copies of your or your family member’s bank or investment statements and pay stubs or an employer letter, plus a Form I-134 Affidavit of Support (in which a friend or family member promises to support you) if necessary

-- Fee ($290 as of early 2013 but check the USCIS website for updates).
+- Fee ($290 as of early 2014, but check the Forms page of the USCIS website for updates).
 Pay by check or money order, payable to the Department of Homeland Security.
 Do not send cash.

 Processing Your Change of Status Application